JoshuaHaughton/linkedin/README.md

 # LinkedIn
-This LinkedIn Remake served as a way for me to improve my knowledge about React-Redux, Custom Hooks, as well as my CSS.
+This LinkedIn Remake served as a way for me to improve my knowledge about React with Redux, Custom Hooks, Typescript, as well as my CSS.
 Users can create an account, make posts, and view posts other users make in real time.

 View Live HERE: [LinkedIn](https://jh-linkedin-clone.netlify.app/)